Affiliate links on Android Authority may earn us a commission. Learn more.

 Netflix content library

-Just in November and December, Netflix will premiere movies like The Irishman, the long-awaited new gangster movie from director Martin Scorsese.
-The service will also launch the first season of the highly anticipated first season of the fantasy series The Witcher.
-It will also drop 6 Underground, the latest big-budget action flick from director Michael Bay and starring Ryan Reynolds.
+In 2019 Netflix premiered movies like The Irishman, the long-awaited new gangster movie from director Martin Scorsese.
+The service also launched the first season of the fantasy series The Witcher in late 2019.
+Let’s not forget about 6 Underground, the latest big-budget action flick from director Michael Bay and starring Ryan Reynolds.
+In 2020 it launched even more new shows and movies, including Space Force, Da 5 Bloods, Extraction, The Queen’s Gambit, Bridgerton, and many more.
 Plus, you can go back and check out older originals like Stranger Things, Black Mirror, Russian Doll, and much, much more.

 Keep in mind that Netflix has content, both classic and exclusive, for all ages and audiences.